AlexanderDeniskin/NAV/SQLQuery/README.md

 # SQL Query
-Allows to run SQL query inside current nav trasaction and rollback it in case of error
+Allows to run SQL query for data update inside current nav trasaction and rollback it in case of error